Information for Parents

-Florham: The College at Florham in Madison, NJ, is located on 178 acres, on the former country estate of early 20th-century socialites Florence Vanderbilt and Hamilton Twombly.
+Florham: The Florham Campus in Madison, NJ, is located on 178 acres, on the former country estate of early 20th-century socialites Florence Vanderbilt and Hamilton Twombly.
 Florham is a contraction of the first names of the couple.
 FDU has owned the campus since 1958.

 Metropolitan: The name given to Fairleigh Dickinson University’s suburban campus in Teaneck, NJ, reflecting its close proximity to New York City and the metropolitan area.

 RA: Resident Assistants are students who live on campus and are on-call in the residence halls for emergencies or just as someone to counsel other students.
 RAs are a vital part of our residential campus community helping students adjust to college life, such as coordinating alcohol and drug awareness programs or organizing fun activities for students on campus.

 SGA: The Student Government Association of Fairleigh Dickinson University -- the student-run organization on campus serving as a voice for students within the administration and organizing student activities.